Child Pornography Defense Attorney Massachusetts

 Understanding Child Pornography Charges in Massachusetts

-Massachusetts law establishes three distinct child pornography offenses based on the nature of the conduct, each carrying different elements and penalties.
+Massachusetts law establishes three distinct child pornography offenses based on the nature of the conduct, each carrying different elements, different mandatory sentences, and different penalties.
 This page addresses Massachusetts state charges only.
+Federal charges -- which carry significantly different and often harsher sentences -- may also apply when conduct involved the internet or interstate communications.

 Possession of Child Pornography

-- Knowingly purchasing or possessing visual material depicting a child under 18 in sexual conduct or nudity
+● Knowing purchase or possession of visual material depicting a child under 18 in sexual conduct

-- “Visual material” includes photographs, films, videos, digital images, and other reproductions
+● "Visual material" includes photographs, films, videos, digital images, computer files, and other reproductions

 Dissemination of Child Pornography

-- Distributing or possessing with intent to distribute visual material depicting a child under 18
+● Distributing, or possessing with intent to distribute, visual material depicting a child under 18 in a state of nudity or sexual conduct

 Creation of Child Pornography (Posing a Child)

-- Hiring, coercing, soliciting, employing, or permitting a child under 18 to pose in nudity or sexual conduct
+● Hiring, coercing, soliciting, enticing, employing, or knowingly permitting a child under 18 to pose or be exhibited in a state of nudity or sexual conduct

-- Applies to both direct creators and those who encourage or permit the conduct
+● Applies to both direct creators and those who encourage or knowingly permit the conduct

-- Charges may accompany other offenses such as enticement or indecent assault
+● Charges may accompany related offenses such as enticement of a minor or indecent assault and battery

 Potential Consequences Under Massachusetts Law